-- 4. Members' staff should at all times conduct themselves in a manner which will tend to maintain and strengthen the public's trust and confidence in the integrity of the House of Lords. - 5.
-Members' staff should observe the principles set out in the Parliamentary Behaviour Code of respect, professionalism, understanding others' perspectives, courtesy, and acceptance of responsibility.
-These principles will be taken into consideration when any allegation of bullying, harassment or sexual misconduct is under investigation. - 6.
-Members' staff should not take any action which would risk undermining any member's compliance with the Code of Conduct for Members of the House of Lords.
+7. Members' staff should observe the principles set out in the Parliamentary Behaviour Code of respect, professionalism, understanding others' perspectives, courtesy, and acceptance of responsibility.
+These principles will be taken into consideration when any allegation of bullying, harassment or sexual misconduct is under investigation.